Cowdint History, Family Crest & Coats of Arms

 Early Notables of the Cowdint family (pre 1700)

-Migration of the Cowdint family to the New World and Oceana
+Migration of the Cowdint family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Cowdint were among these contributors, for they have been located in early North American records: Richard Cutting and his brother William were amongst the first settlers in the New World.
 They left from Ipswich England on the ship "Elizabeth".